Skip to content

 Abstraction

-While we won't need to touch the resource definitions directly that frequently anymore now that we have the _config object for our tunables, the main.jsonnet file is still very long and hard to read.
-Especially because of all the brackets, it's even worse than yaml at the moment.
+While we won’t need to touch the resource definitions directly that frequently anymore now that our deployments definitions are parametrized, the main.jsonnet file is still very long and hard to read.
+Especially because of all the brackets, it’s even worse than yaml at the moment.

 Splitting it up